-- Product portfolio including both branded and generic medicines. - Some indigenous R&D. - One of the leading local producers of pharmaceuticals.

-- The company's domestic market growth potential is restricted by the low spending capacity of Iran's population. - Around half of raw materials used in local production have to be imported. - The company's growth is limited by the basic nature of its output, with it unable to compete in more hi-tech product markets.

-- Domestic market competition is minimal, with major foreign company representation virtually non-existent. - Large population and low drug consumption is providing considerable scope for expansion. - Opportunities for exports within the region.

-- Unstable trade relationship with the West will potentially have a negative impact on the company's growth potential. - Rampant inflation is hampering the company's ability to make future purchases of raw materials from abroad. - Underdevelopment of the country's healthcare system is continuing to threaten domestic market potential.
+Strengths Product portfolio including both branded and generic medicines.
+Some indigenous R&amp;D. One of the leading local producers of pharmaceuticals.
+Weaknesses The company's domestic market growth potential is restricted by the low spending capacity of Iran's population.
+Around half of raw materials used in local production have to be imported.
+The company's growth is limited by the basic nature of its output, with it unable to compete in more hi-tech product markets.
+Opportunities Domestic market competition is minimal, with major foreign company representation virtually non-existent.
+Government push for self sufficiency in medicine production.
+Large population and low drug consumption is providing considerable scope for expansion.
+Opportunities for exports within the region.
+Threats Unstable trade relationship with the West will potentially have a negative impact on the company's growth potential.
+Rampant inflation is hampering the company's ability to make future purchases of raw materials from abroad.
+Underdevelopment of the country's healthcare system is continuing to threaten domestic market potential.

-Established in 1984 and producing medicines since 1990, Amin is a publicly listed manufacturer of around 90 ethical drugs, of both branded and generic varieties, as well as some nutritional supplements, such as B-complex and glucosamine sulphate.
+Company Overview Established in 1984 and producing medicines since 1990, Amin is a publicly listed manufacturer of around 90 ethical drugs, of both branded and generic varieties, as well as some nutritional supplements, such as B-complex and glucosamine sulphate.
 The major shareholders in the company are Kowsar Pharmaceutical Company and Pars Darou.

 Currently, the company employs some 260 staff in discovery, development and marketing.
 Its key area of expertise is drug and supplement formulation.
 Of 88 pharmaceutical companies operating in Iran, Amin reports that it is the 21st largest in terms of revenue and 17th in terms of production.

-The company produces a variety of its own pharmaceuticals, while also working under licence for other players.
+Strategy The company produces a variety of its own pharmaceuticals, while also working under licence for other players.
 The company has an in-house R&D team, working mostly on new formulations and dosages of existing medicines and bioavailability.
 Amin has the capacity to produce various formulations of medicines, including syrups, capsules and tablets.
 Its products belong to a number of therapeutic categories, from cardiovascular and CNS to herbal agents.

-Amin Pharma has been listed on the Tehran Stock Exchange (TSE) since 1996.
+Recent Developments Amin Pharma has been listed on the Tehran Stock Exchange (TSE) since 1996.
 In more recent years, the company achieved ISO 9001 standard (in 2008) and the OHSAS (Occupational Health and Safety Advisory Services) certification in safety and professional health (in 2007).

-- Amin Pharmaceutical Co - 5 Niam St Shariaati Ave
+Company Details Amin Pharmaceutical Co

+5 Niam St Shariaati Ave

+Tehran

+Iran

+Tel: +98 335 328 0173

-• Website: www.aminpharma.com
+Website: www.aminpharma.com